 Have the drafted policy reviewed by a subject matter expert, and update the policy as needed before submitting for C-level approval.
 It's helpful to have a lawyer review the policy, as well as risk management and HR.

-Once it has been approved, it's important to advise employees on the policy.
+Once approved, advise employees on the policy.
 Train help desk staff to answer questions, especially regarding policy implementation and enforcement.

 As with any policy, be sure to review and update it periodically to maintain its relevance and effectiveness.